 When speaking with the floral designer, ask what flowers and greens are regionally and seasonally available at the time of your wedding.
 This ensures you won't be disappointed by unavailable flowers or ones that do not look their best during that season.
-For example, we have many requests year round for lily of the valley bridal bouquets.
+For example, we have many requests year-round for lily of the valley bridal bouquets.
 While it is technically available throughout most of the year in larger cities like New York, trying to get fresh lily of the valley at your destination wedding can be difficult.
 I would recommend avoiding it since they are a very fragile flower and they don't like temperature change.

 4. Additional Decor

-If you know you need a large decor piece, for example a chuppah, it's great to keep in mind floral alternatives, such as local greens, fabric or an existing gazebo or archway on the venue property.
+If you know you need a large decor piece, for example, a chuppah, it's great to keep in mind floral alternatives, such as local greens, fabric or an existing gazebo or archway on the venue property.

 5. Finishing Touches

-We're often spoiled by the amount of choices we have regarding tablecloths, napkins, candle holders, stationery (place cards, menus, programs, etc.) and vases, but sometimes when you go to a destination venue, their options may be limited.
+We're often spoiled by the number of choices we have regarding tablecloths, napkins, candle holders, stationery (place cards, menus, programs, etc.) and vases, but sometimes when you go to a destination venue, their options may be limited.
 It's a good idea to have your linens, containers, light woven baskets (nothing glass, of course) made ahead of time in your home city and shipped to your wedding venue.
 This ensures that you will have one less worry when you arrive for your wedding celebration.